SiaFoundation/docs/renting/setting-up-renterd/macos.md

 Before installing `renterd` you will first need to have [Homebrew](https://brew.sh/) installed on your system.
 {% endhint %}

-{% hint style="warning" %}
-Make sure to install the correct version for your system.
-If you are unsure which version you should pick, refer to the [Pre-requisites](#pre-requisites) section of this guide for instructions.
-{% endhint %}

 ```console
 brew install siafoundation/sia/renterd
 ```